QratorLabs/stream-data-processor/README.md

    library to create expressions.
  - `SortHandler` - sorts rows by the certain column.
  - `JoinHandler` - joins received record batches on the set of columns;
- - `WindowHandler` - concatenates received record batches.
+ - `WindowHandler` - analogue of Kapacitor WindowNode.

 ## `Producer`